Living with chronic conditions

 Read more about them below or visit Our Services Portal.

-We’ve funded four organisations to deliver primary healthcare services to people with chronic conditions across 21 rural communities.
+We’ve funded three organisations to deliver primary healthcare services to people with chronic conditions across 21 rural communities.

 Find out more through our dedicated rural health page, or by searching Our Services Portal.